 On 2 June 2008, the CEO imposed additional licence conditions contained in the following letter:

 OPAL reactor heavy water isotopic purification system

 Following the discovery of the ingress of lightwater into the heavy water moderator, ANSTO and the reactor designers (INVAP) proposed to construct and operate a heavy water purification system to maintain the performance of the reactor.
 On 24 June 2011, the acting CEO of ARPANSA Professor Peter Johnston approved the ANSTO submission for commissioning of the OPAL Reactor Heavy Water Isotopic Purification System plant.
-The plant intends to improve the current quality of the reactor reflector vessel heavy water.
-The commissioning stage approval had been preceded by separate ARPANSA approvals for the pre-commissioning and construction of the plant.
-Once the commissioning is completed and successful, ANSTO will request ARPANSA approval for routine operation.
+The operation of the plant was approved 20 December 2012 by the ARPANSA CEO following demonstration of successful commissioning.

 Periodic safety review of the OPAL reactor